SwedbankPay/developer.swedbankpay.com/checkout/v3/index.md

 ## Full Checkout

-By using the Full Checkout, we help you collect and safely store consumer data.
+By using the **Full Checkout**, we help you collect and safely store consumer data.
 We can also prefill consumer info in the checkout if they have agreed to let us store their info.
 All of our implementations support both single payment options and the full payment offering.

 {% include card-extended.html
   title='Standard'